What Is Hue, Saturation, Brightness and Spectrometers?

 Fig 6 x-y points closer to the edge are more saturated, else they are more desaturated.

-Brightness: The Quantity of Light (LUX).
+What Is Brightness?
+The Quantity of Light (LUX).

 Brightness stands apart from hue and saturation, referring to the intensity of light or quantity of light.
 Hue and saturation, however, pertain to the color of light.